6th Infantry Division (United States): World War II combat chronicle

+In March 1942, the 6th Infantry Division was converted to a motorized division equipped with half-tracks; only the 3rd Battalion, 1st Infantry made actual use of them during training maneuvers at the Desert Training Center, and "most...never left [Fort Leonard Wood] and some never left the motor pool."
+Only a few months after they were issued, the half-tracks were taken away after the tables of organization of the motorized division were revised, and they were replaced with 2 1/2-ton trucks.
+The division was reorganized as a standard infantry division in May 1943.

 The division moved to Hawaii in July and August 1943 to assume defensive positions on Oahu, training meanwhile in jungle warfare.
 It moved to Milne Bay, New Guinea, 31 January 1944, and trained until early June 1944.
 The division first saw combat in the Toem-Wakde area of Dutch New Guinea, engaging in active patrolling 14–18 June, after taking up positions 6–14 June.
 Moving west of Toem, it fought the bloody Battle of Lone Tree Hill, 21–30 June, and secured the Maffin Bay area by 12 July.

 After a brief rest, the division made an assault landing at Sansapor, 30 July, on the Vogelkop Peninsula.
 The 6th secured the coast from Cape Waimak to the Mega River and garrisoned the area until December 1944.

 The division landed at Lingayen Gulf, Luzon, in the Philippines on D-day, 9 January 1945, and pursued the Japanese into the Cabanatuan hills, 17–21 January, capturing Muñoz on 7 February.
 On 27 January, Special Operations units also attached to the Sixth United States Army took part in the Raid at Cabanatuan.
 The division then drove northeast to Dingalan Bay and Baler Bay, 13 February, isolating enemy forces in southern Luzon.
 The U.S. 1st Infantry Regiment operated on Bataan together with the Philippine Commonwealth forces, 14–21 February, cutting the peninsula from Abucay to Bagac.